Biden and Mexican President López Obrador to meet after summit standoff - KTVZ

 “The tragedy in San Antonio is top of mind for both the US and Mexico,” one senior administration official said, adding that work is already underway to tackle human smuggling network and discussions are ongoing to advance that.

-The Biden administration last month launched what it called an “unprecedented” operation to disrupt human smuggling networks.
+The Biden administration last month announced the launch of what it called an “unprecedented” operation to disrupt human smuggling networks.
 The operation includes deploying hundreds of personnel throughout Latin America and a multi-million-dollar investment.

 “There’s a recognition that there is a lot more that needs to be done on this,” the senior administration official said.
 “Arrests are great, but we need prosecutions.
 That’s an area where the US and Mexico and Mexico can certainly do more.
 I think that’ll be a big part of the conversation.
 How do we increase prosecutions?”